North American community members: How to become an elected member of NAASC:

 Elected ECS members will:

-1. Join the Early Career Scholars Subcommittee (ECSS) which meets ~ quarterly to plan activities such as seminars & workshops aimed at early career scholar interests (~2-3 workshops/activities/1 year term).
+1. Join the Early Career Scholars Subcommittee (ECSS) which meets 1-2 times quarterly to plan activities such as seminars & workshops aimed at early career scholar interests (~2 workshops/activities in a 1 year term).

-2. Join 1 NAASC working group or subcommittee of your choice from:
+2. Join a NAASC working group or subcommittee of your choice, some options

-(c) the Awards Subcommittee: help review & select awardees this fall/winter for new Community Awards (see Footnote 2 below for details on the awards)
+(b) the Awards Subcommittee (to be confirmed if we will give out awards this term) (see Footnote 2 below for details on the awards)

 3. Join NAASC quarterly Board Member zoom calls: these are quarterly meetings for 1 hour aimed at discussing important topics to NAASC, making decisions, and brief discussions with working groups and subcommittees (if discussion is needed; otherwise updates are written).
 These quarterly calls are also a chance to get to know the 10 faculty members on NAASC.

 4. Write 1 blog post on a topic of interest to you and relevance to the Arabidopsis Community for a NAASC blog on our website.
-SEE AN EXAMPLE HERE BY MARGOT SMIT.
+SEE EXAMPLES FROM PAST ELECTED ECSS ABOVE.

 5. Do 1 interview of a past NAASC member and write a short (1 page) summary for a NAASC blog for our website.

-6. Help organize at least 1 workshop, panel or seminar (by Zoom or @ ICAR 2024)- in collaboration with NAASC members on the working group or subcommittee(s) you are on.
+6. Help organize at least 1 workshop, panel or seminar (by Zoom)- in collaboration with NAASC members on the working group or subcommittee(s) you are on.
 Examples of previous events here.

-2. NAASC will contact you for 1 candidate statement & 1 informational paragraph
+2. NAASC will email you for 1 candidate statement & 1 paragraph:

 (2) Informational paragraph: The name of the NAASC subcommittee(s) or working group(s) you are interested in and a brief outline of one activity idea for a NAASC working group or subcommittee.
 This information is for NAASC internal use.
 Our objective is to be open to experienced and inexperienced scholars who wish to be engaged and the “idea” statement can stand in for previous experience.
 Both experience & ideas are valued by NAASC.
-Working groups for ECS members are choice of: ICAR 2024 committee; Inclusivity Scholars committee; Awards Committee; and/or Allies, Advocates & Accomplices committee.
 ECS will also be on ECSS.
-Template to fill & email here.

-3. Provide information in template (candidate statement & name(s) of committee/group and idea) by the deadline (tbc) to NAASC: arabidopsisconference@gmail.com
+3. Provide information in this template (candidate statement & name(s) of committee/group and idea) by the deadline (14 OCTOBER) to NAASC: arabidopsisconference@gmail.com

 4. NAASC will review submissions & select some or all Candidate Statements for the ballot.
 Voting will occur over ~2 weeks in October